ugoertz/kombilo/doc/manual.rst

 list simultaneously.
 The "Toggle normal/disabled", "Remove" and "Reprocess" buttons will then apply to all the selected databases.

+Currently it is not possible to add single games to a database, or to delete single games.

 Searching
 =========

-There are two main ways to search in your database: by patterns occurring in the games (:ref:`Pattern search`), and by properties written out in the SGF file (such as the players, the result, the date, the event where the game was played etc.).
-We call the latter type of search a :ref:`Game info search`.
+There are two main ways to search in your database: by patterns occurring in the games (:ref:`pattern-search`), and by properties written out in the SGF file (such as the players, the result, the date, the event where the game was played etc.).
+We call the latter type of search a :ref:`game-info-search`.

-Furthermore, you can search for tags - either games that were automatically tagged by Kombilo (e.g. handicap games), or for games that you tagged yourself - (:ref:`tag search`), and for the Dyer signature of a game (:ref:`Signature search`).
+Furthermore, you can search for tags - either games that were automatically tagged by Kombilo (e.g. handicap games), or for games that you tagged yourself - (:ref:`tag-search`), and for the Dyer signature of a game (:ref:`signature-search`).
 This is typically used less often, but may be useful to quickly find a game whose Kifu you have in printed form.

+.. _pattern-searcH:

 Pattern search
 --------------